 The challenge of program erosion is at a pivotal stage.
-Last year we first presented the concept of erosion of statutory program authority as a challenge after observing that the Agency is confronted with encroachment in the program.
+Last year, we first presented the concept of erosion of statutory program authority as a challenge, after observing that the Agency is confronted with program encroachment.
 The legal framework for the AbilityOne Program was created in 1938 and amended in 1971.
 Since that time, Congress has enacted, and agencies have implemented, multiple acquisition reform laws designed to modernize the way that government agencies buy goods and services.
-Specifically, several new laws passed ensure our Nation's disabled veterans have expanded opportunities in federal government acquisitions.
-However, these laws are in conflict with the statutory authority of the AbilityOne Program.
+Specifically, several new laws passed to ensure our Nation's disabled veterans have expanded opportunities in federal government acquisitions.
+However, some of these laws are in conflict with the statutory authority of the AbilityOne Program.

-Congress passed the Veterans Entrepreneurship and Small Business Development Act in 1999, the Veterans Benefits Act (VBA) in 2003, and in 2006 it approved the Veterans Benefits, Health
+Congress passed the Veterans Entrepreneurship and Small Business Development Act in 1999, the Veterans Benefits Act (VBA) in 2003, and in 2006 it approved the Veterans Benefits, Health Care, and Information Technology Act which removed important language from the VBA of

-Care, and Information Technology Act which removed important language from the VBA of 2003.
-Each of these laws established procedures related to service-disabled veteran business procurement goals and requirements, but the VBA of 2006 created problems with JWOD supremacy.
-While the removal of such language doesn't by itself nullify the JWOD supremacy, it challenges the Program by antagonizing what Congress contemplated for JWOD Act jurisdiction as applied to the Department of Veterans Affairs (VA).
+2003, intended to preserve the mandatory sourcing requirement of AbilityOne Program.
+Each of these laws established procedures related to service-disabled veteran-owned business procurement goals and requirements, but the VBA of 2006 created problems with JWOD supremacy.
+While the removal of such language doesn't by itself nullify the mandatory priority of the JWOD Act, it challenges the Program by antagonizing what Congress contemplated for the Act's jurisdiction as applied to the Department of Veterans Affairs (VA).
 Executive Order 13360 increased federal contracting and subcontracting opportunities for service-disabled veteran businesses to the detriment of AbilityOne Program participants.
 The creation of multiple initiatives that are in competition with each other makes it difficult for contracting officers to navigate compliance, due to conflicting regulations.
 Recent court challenges further demonstrate the confusion as to how AbilityOne Program rules should be interpreted and implemented.